IEP Accommodations & Modifications ~ How to Help YOUR Child

 – Provide five examples of IEP modifications.

-Additionally, accommodations are a key for insuring your child is included in the regular classroom as much as possible.
+Additionally, accommodations are a key for insuring the regular classroom includes your child in learning as much as possible.

-IDEA wants to be sure that children with disabilities are educated in the regular classroom as much as possible.
-The kids are supposed to be taught with their typical peers.
+IDEA wants to be sure that children with disabilities receive their education in the regular classroom as much as possible.
+The kids are to be taught with their typical peers whenever possible.

-You’ll need to stay involved in your child’s education to insure modifications are not used if IEP accommodations would work.
+You’ll need to stay involved in your child’s education and IEP meetings to insure modifications are not used if IEP accommodations would work.